HaiderMDev/CAPPS-Data-Analysis/README.md

  3. Location of the binary assignment file (BAM)
  4. Location of the tab-delimted text file containing feature tracks

  **_A pre-filled sample file is included in the GitHub page for reference.
-Additionally, an empty template is also included in the page. _**
+Additionally, an empty template is also included in the page_**

 &nbsp;
 &ensp;